SushiTee/docker-registry-token-auth-service/README.md

 The service is supposed to be running in combination with a Docker registry.
 Therefore the following requirements are necessary:

 * Docker including docker compose
-* **Firewall rules which prevents the used ports by the registry and the token service from being accessed from the internet**
 * A reverse proxy which handles SSL and forwards requests to the registry and the token service

 In the next chapters example files will be created which are required to successfully run the service.
 This includes the needed certificates, the configuration files and the _docker-compose.yml_ file.